Ixl123/frameworkWeight/readme.md

-# Learn Redux
+# FrameworkWeight

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+A simple React + Redux and Material-UI  app to calculate which framework fit into the budget.

 ## Running